igorssalgado/JS-understanding-the-weird-parts/README.md

 "# JS-understanding-the-weird-parts"
 An advanced JavaScript course!
 Scope, closures, prototypes, 'this', build your own framework, and more.

-avascript is the language that modern developers need to know, and know well.
+Javascript is the language that modern developers need to know, and know well.
 Truly knowing Javascript will get you a job, and enable you to build quality web and server applications.

 NOTE: This course includes information on ECMAScript 6 (ES6) the next version of Javascript!